One of the busiest weekends for local Christmas tree farms

 GENESEE COUNTY, Mich.
-(WJRT) - It's one of the busiest weekends for local Christmas tree farmers and inflation and low inventory isn't stopping shoppers.
+(WJRT) - It's one of the busiest weekends for local Christmas tree farmers and inflation and low inventory aren't stopping shoppers.

 At Runyans Country Tree Farm, families took advantage of the mild temperatures to go in search of the perfect tree.
 For the farmers, a lot goes into growing a Christmas tree.